adieg/adieg.github.io/index.md

-Hi and welcome to my GitHub page
+# Welcome to my GitHub page

 * [About me](/about)
 * [My GitHub page](https://github.com/adieg)